 We can see that increasing the number of years decrease the likelihood of success.
 It is logical since you are more likely to run out of money.

 With 30 years of retirement without inflation, a 6% withdrawal rate with a significant allocation to stocks still makes a lot of sense!

-Taking Inflation into Account
+Taking Inflation into Account for retirement

-But, let’s get serious.
+But let’s get serious.
 It is much better to take inflation into account in our simulation!
 Let’s see again with 20 years to compare the results:

 Let’s see what happens with 30 years.

 We can now see that anything higher than a 6% withdrawal rate is hazardous, with a less than 75% chance to succeed even with 100% stocks.

 Since we see that reasonable withdrawal rates are in the range of 3% to 6%, let’s try more withdrawal rates.
 I have simulated increments of 0.1% of withdrawal rates.

 With a large stock allocation, withdrawal rates between 3% and 4% are very safe.
 Some people would even dare use withdrawal rates of about 4.5%.
 But even a portfolio with 100% stocks has only an 85% chance of success after 30 years with 4.5%.